jzzheng22/hlp21-project-group-3/doc/Features.md

 ## Wires

+BusWire implements all of ISSIE's routing features, as well as supporting rotation, adding segments and snapping wires to grid.

 ### Adding Wires
 - Dragging a dotted line between symbol ports creates a new wire.
 - User friendly UI highlights port positions and possible connections.